Pennsylvania Department of Transportation: Districts

 PennDOT is divided into engineering districts to localize engineering and maintenance.
 The following is a table of the districts and their associated headquarters.
 The statewide headquarters for PennDOT is located in the Commonwealth Keystone Building in Harrisburg.

 Criticism

 PennDOT has received criticism over the years regarding the quality of the roads in the Commonwealth, as Pennsylvania has previously ranked among the worst maintained road systems in the United States.
+This is partly explained by the freeze-thaw cycle creating potholes, the Karst Topography leading Pennsylvania prone to sinkholes, heavy commercial traffic, and funding issues.